+a) Riparian buffer:

-Riparian buffer: Channelization of the river to uniform mean width of 35m and 24m offset on either side as floodplain/riparian buffer shall be demarcated for flood protection.
+Channelization of the river to uniform mean width of 35m and 24m offset on either side as floodplain/riparian buffer shall be demarcated for flood protection.
 A typical section showing the zonation of the riparian buffer indicating the stream side zone and outer zone shall be followed.
-Each zone shall be specified by the activities permitted and restricted (Figure 24).
+Each zone shall be specified by the activities permitted and restricted as Uniform Development Control and Promotion Regulation (UDCPR).
+Species that degrade the riparian region are recommended to be restored with native flora and fauna species.
+Tree planting and Reforestation along the banks of the river is recommended for rich biodiversity enhancement for environments (Figure 25).

-Figure 24: Typical riparian zonation for Kham River
+Figure 25: Typical riparian zonation for Kham River

-Source: Adapted from (NIUA & Namami Gange, 2020)
+Source: Adapted from (URMP by NIUA, 2020)

-a) Re-Sectioning of the river:
+b) Re-Sectioning of the river: